ONSdigital/sds/README.md

 * Python 3.11
 * Docker or credentials for GCloud

+It is also strongly recommended you install the Google SDK (`brew install --cask google-cloud-sdk`)

 You will need to make a choice to run with either GCP service emulators or the real thing.
 Instructions for setting up both are included below.